-50 New Year Resolutions For Reinvention
+50 New Year’s Resolution Ideas For Reinvention

 It’s time to take stock in what your scale is telling you.
-Whether you need to lose a few pounds or 100 pounds, the New Year is a beautiful time to jumpstart your weight loss efforts.
+Whether you need to lose a few pounds or 100 pounds, the New Year is a beautiful time to jump-start your weight loss efforts.

 How is your diet?
 Is it loaded with fat?
 Too many calories?
 Too much sugar?
 Feel free to hit the restart button and change your meal plans and preparation practices.
 The New Year offers a brand new start and opportunity to fine tune your eating habits.
 If your current dietary habits seem overwhelming and impossible, start changing one meal at a time.

 How good of a friend were you during 2018?
 Do you listen well?
 Are you there when your friends reach out?
 Do you make yourself available to them?
 Do you give constructive feedback?
 Is your friendship conditional?